-What Is CCPA and What Does It Mean for Business?
+What Does CCPA Stand for and What Does It Mean for Business?

-As global awareness grows of consumer expectation regarding their privacy, CCPA is among the first of many data protection laws which will sweep the country.
+As awareness grows of consumer expectation regarding their privacy, CCPA is among the first of many data protection laws which has swept the country.

 What’s the Difference Between CCPA, CalOPPA, and GDPR?